bitwuzla/bitwuzla/docs/cpp/options.rst

 .. literalinclude:: ../../examples/c/options.c
      :language: c

 A Comprehensive List of All Configurable Options
 ------------------------------------------------

-The kind of an option is defined via enum :c:enum:`BitwuzlaOption`.
+The kind of an option is defined via enum :cpp:enum:`Option`.

 .. note::

   Some options are labeled as "expert" options.
 Use with caution.

-.. doxygenenum:: BitwuzlaOption
+.. doxygenenum:: bitwuzla::Option
-    :project: Bitwuzla_c
+   :project: Bitwuzla_cpp